 Cultural awareness helps us get over stereotypes and cliches.

 You may not be able to explain what went wrong or, to ask an even more difficult question, why a certain type of behavior would be considered wrong in your host country.
-You did, however, notice that “normal” interaction and “common sense” seemed to fail you.
-Perhaps you even ended up upsetting others.
+You did, however, notice that “normal” interaction and “common sense” failed you.
+Perhaps you even ended up upsetting other people.

 Now go a step further in your quest for cultural awareness: Start reading a brief “how to” guide or “dos and don’ts” list for tourists, expats, or immigrants coming to your country.
 You may be surprised or entertained by the descriptions of your own culture and its basic etiquette.

-If you talk to foreign visitors and expatriates whom you know already well, they may share their thoughts on living in your country with you: the stereotypes they had before coming here; their first impressions; what confuses them; what they find great; what they don’t like at all… Again, the answers might astound you and won’t fail to increase your cultural awareness.
+If you talk to foreign visitors and expatriates whom you know already well, they may share their thoughts on living in your country: the stereotypes they had before coming here; their first impressions; which differences confuse them; what they find great; what they don’t like at all, etc. Again, the answers might astound you and won’t fail to increase your sense of cultural awareness.

-Of course, clichés, personal impressions and random bits of advice will only get you so far.
-Now’s the point when you might want to dive a little deeper into the theoretical background of intercultural competence, intercultural communication and cultural awareness.
-(The first two articles explain these theories in greater depth, so you might want to read them first before continuing here.)
+Of course, clichés, personal impressions, and random bits of advice will only get you so far.
+Now’s the point when you might want to dive a little deeper into the theoretical background of cultural awareness, intercultural competence, and intercultural communication.
+These two articles explain these theories in greater depth, so you might want to read them first before continuing here.

 First of all, in the context of cultural awareness, we have to understand what culture refers to.
 For this purpose, let’s simply define culture as all the (often unspoken) standards and (mostly unwritten) rules that guide a certain group’s behavior.
 Such a group can be a sub-set of the general population (a sub-culture) or an entire nation – the culture of Hong Kong or Italian culture.